 There are numerous plants and herbs described in Ayurveda with medicinal and healing properties.
 Intense research work is already going on to find herbs with anticancer properties.
 We will list down a few of them here.

 Guggulsterone [4,17(20)-pregnadiene-3,16-dione], commonly known as guggul, is obtained from the resin of camiphora mukul.
-It has been used for ages for treating many illnesses and conditions like obesity, inflammation, arthritis, etc. Guggulsterone is shown to downregulate NF-κB activation in tumour cells.
+It has treated many illnesses and conditions like obesity, inflammation, arthritis, etc for ages.
+Guggulsterone downregulates NF-κB activation in tumour cells.
 It also suppresses the activation of the genes linked with anti-apoptosis of the cells.

-Curcumin (diferuloylmethane) is the active component found commonly in turmeric.
-Turmeric has been used as both spice and ayurvedic medicine in the Indian subcontinent for a long time.
-It has been shown to stop tumour cells from proliferating in so many varieties of cancers.
+Curcumin (diferuloylmethane) is the active component in turmeric.
+Turmeric is both a spice and an ayurvedic medicine in the Indian subcontinent for a long time.
+It stops tumor cells from proliferating in so many varieties of cancers.

 Zerumbone (2,6,9,9-tetramethyl-[2E,6E,10E]-cycloundeca2,6,10-trien-1-one) is a compound found in wild ginger.
 It can suppress the formation and growth of colon cancer cells, and breast cancer cells with very little effect on normal cells.
 It also suppresses NF-κB-regulated genes and hence can be used for cancer treatment and prevention.